clojurephant/clojurephant/.github/CONTRIBUTING.md

 ## Asking a question or getting help

-Any of the following will work:
+The following is the preferred communication channel:

 - Start a discussion in [Clojurephant Discussions](https://github.com/clojurephant/clojurephant/discussions)

+The following are not actively monitored:

 - Start a topic in [ClojureVerse Projects/gradle-clojure](https://clojureverse.org/c/projects/gradle-clojure)
 - Ask in [Clojurians Slack #gradle](http://clojurians.net/)